 The government have offered a free vote on the issue amid criticism from the Church of England and some Tory MPs.

-David Cameron, Nick Clegg and other senior ministers have long backed plans to change the law to allow civil marriage ceremonies for same-sex couples and legislation had been expected before 2015.'No distinction'
+David Cameron, Nick Clegg and other senior ministers have long backed plans to change the law to allow civil marriage ceremonies for same-sex couples and legislation had been expected before 2015.

 But the promise of a free vote in the Commons has led to claims the coalition is seeking to put the issue on the back-burner after several Conservative MPs said it should not be a priority for the government and threatened to reject the plans.

 Labour says the debate should not be reduced to a battle between the Church of England and gay rights campaigners and the views of individuals and faith groups which support gay marriage must be respected as a matter of upholding religious freedom.

 Paul Parker, the most senior figure in the Quakers, said his organisation believed there was "no difference" between a heterosexual marriage and a same-sex union since they demonstrated the same commitment between two individuals.

 "We really do not acknowledge there is a distinction between two types of couples.
 We want everyone to have the same experience, both legally and on the day," he told BBC Radio 4's Today programme.

 "We are calling for the law to catch up, really, with something we already recognise."

 Civil partnerships, introduced in 2005, already give gay couples similar legal rights to married couples but Mr Parker said they were a "legal contract, not a spiritual one".

 "There is a risk that people end up feeling that religious groups, en bloc, are against same-sex couples completely," he added.